zer0def/nginxinc-kubernetes-ingress/examples-of-custom-resources/basic-tcp-udp/README.md

 # Basic TCP/UDP Load Balancing

-In this example we deploy a DNS server in a cluster and configure TCP and UDP load balancing for it using the TransportServer resource.
+In this example, we deploy a DNS server in a cluster and configure TCP and UDP load balancing for it using the TransportServer resource.
 As a result, NGINX will pass any connections or datagrams coming to its port 5353 to the DNS server pods.

 ## Prerequisites

-1. Follow the [installation](../../docs/installation.md) instructions to deploy the Ingress Controller.
-Make sure to deploy the GlobalConfiguration resource and configure the Ingress Controller to use it.
-Additionally, expose port 5353 of the Ingress Controller both for TCP and UDP traffic.
+1. Follow the [installation](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/) instructions to deploy the Ingress Controller:
+   * As part of Step 2 of those instructions, make sure to deploy the GlobalConfiguration resource and configure the Ingress Controller to use it.
+   * Expose port 5353 of the Ingress Controller both for TCP and UDP traffic.
 1. Save the public IP address of the Ingress Controller into a shell variable:
     ```
     $ IC_IP=XXX.YYY.ZZZ.III